 International Arbitration Training Course

 The International Arbitration Training Course, offered by Leiden Law School in cooperation with the Permanent Court of Arbitration, focuses on the theory and practice of international arbitration as a distinct field of the law and field of legal practice.
-The fifth edition of the International Arbitration Training Course will take place in The Hague from 29 June to 3 July 2020 (tbc).

 Besides a general course on the principles and practice of international arbitration, the programme offers several thematic courses on certain aspects of international arbitration, such as recognition and enforcement of arbitral awards and institutional arbitration, as well as area-specific courses.
-Please note that the dates are tentative and will be confirmed soon.

 Why this course?